miguelgfierro/publications/README.md

 In this repo you will find some of the publications that I have done during my career.

-*NOTE: This document is automatically generated converting the publication information in bibtex format and pandoc.
-To see how I did it take a look at [this guide](bibtex/README.md).*
+*NOTE: This document is automatically generated.
+I use pandoc to convert the publications in bibtex format.
+To see how I did it, take a look at [this guide](bibtex/README.md).*

 ## Conferences